 Snorri Sturluson in his work titled Ynglingasaga, which recounts at a broad level the history of the kings of Sweden (it also recounts the history of the kings of Norway), gives us some insight into the early activities of the Rus on the Baltic.
 It is widely accepted that Snorri’s works are semi-legendary because he wrote his account several centuries after the fact, drawing his sources mostly from oral tradition, and as such he is not particularly reliable as a source.

 There is no doubt that the achievements of the Rus in the east were among the most impressive of their day.
-From the establishment of their first colonies on the shores of the baltic and Lake Ladoga, they established trade routes that made use of the complex interweave of river networks present in the eastern steppes.
-From there, they established trade with the Byzantines.
+From the establishment of their first colonies on the shores of the Baltic and Lake Ladoga, they established trade routes that made use of the complex interweave of river networks present in the eastern steppes.
+From there, they took up trade with the Byzantines.
 Among the goods they brought were honey, wax, amber, blubber, furs, walrus tusks, and most importantly, slaves.
-They traded these goods for silver, and from an arabic coin minted in 786 (it says so on the coin) at Ladoga, we understand that trade between the Rus and the East was already well established by the end of the 8th century.
+They traded these goods for silver, and from an Arabic coin minted in 786 (it says so on the coin) at Ladoga, we understand that trade between the Rus and the East was already well established by the end of the 8th century.
 This stands in contrast to the Danes and Norwegians whose exploits had barely begun by this period.

-Massive hordes of arabic silver coins found in Sweden and Gotland over the years are evidence of how extensive their trade was.
+Massive hordes of Arabic silver coins found in Sweden and Gotland over the years are evidence of how extensive their trade was.
 These hordes contained silver coins numbering in the tens of thousands in some cases, a massive fortune even by today’s standards.
 The sheer volume attests to a long term relationship between Sweden and the Byzantines, and one which endured several centuries.

-Whatever the true story, the Rus went on from this event to establish the principalities of Kiev and Novgorod, at which point they ceased to act in a manner we would today associate with Vikings.
-They took on the role of autocrats rather than raiders, and established dominion over the Slavs, and assimilated into slavic culture.
+Whatever the actual story, the Rus went on from this event to establish the principalities of Kiev and Novgorod, at which point they ceased to act in a manner we would today associate with Vikings.
+They took on the role of autocrats rather than raiders, and established dominion over the Slavs, and assimilated into Slavic culture.
 The Rus’ conflicts with the Byzantines, as related through the Russian Primary Chronicle, and their conversion to the Christian Orthodox Church, all became part of the narrative of the founding of the Muscovy state, which would become Russia.
 And so as far as the “Viking” history of the Swedes and their eastern exploits are concerned, the story more or less ends there.
 Anything that came after is the subject of the early history of Russia.

 Learn more about the Vikings with these great books: